 Learning Space is a weekly Hangout on Air about topics in astronomy education, outreach, and other ways to share science.
 We bring you interviews, hands-on demonstrations, lists of our favorite resources and more.

-Learning Space broadcasts live on Google Hangouts on Air at 1pm Central Time US (use TimeAndDate.com to find the time in your timezone) every Wednesday unless otherwise noted.
+Learning Space broadcasts live on Google Hangouts on Air and YouTube at 1pm Central Time US (use TimeAndDate.com to find the time in your timezone) every Wednesday unless otherwise noted.
 Visit our website for an upcoming schedule and a video archive of past episodes.
 The audio version of the podcast is available on the 365 Days of Astronomy Podcast.

 Welcome 365 Days of Astronomy listeners!
 Here are the show notes from episodes produced for the 365 Days of Astronomy Podcast.